harshalyaravalkar/Voice_AI_Agent/README.md

 ---

-## 📁 Output Folder
+## Output Folder

-- The `output/` folder is automatically created when the app runs.
+- The `output/` folder is created automatically when the application runs.
-- All generated files (code, text files) are stored inside this folder.
+  Generated files such as text files or code files are stored there.
 ---

-## 🎯 Example Commands
+## Example Voice Commands

 - "Create a Python file for palindrome"
 - "Write a function for binary search"